defold/doc/docs/en/manuals/project-settings.md

 #### Dependencies
 A list of URLs to the project *Library URL*s.
 Refer to the [Libraries manual](/manuals/libraries/) for more information.

+#### Dependencies Metadata
+`project.dependencies_metadata` includes metadata about library dependencies in the runtime bundle.
+Disabled by default.
+The metadata can be read at runtime using `sys.load_resource("/.internal/dependencies.json")`.

 #### Custom Resources
 `custom_resources`
 :[Custom Resources](../shared/custom-resources.md)